 Being a Midwesterner all our lives, it was shocking that we never heard about the Children’s Museum of Indianapolis until this year.
 Only a three-hour drive from Chicago, we added it to our list of fun things to do this summer.

-Typically, we plan a few adventures a year with my nephews and this sounded like the perfect excuse to take a road trip to Indiana!
-Not only did we spend an entire day at the museum, the kids were asking to go back the next day.
+Typically, we plan a few adventures a year with our nephews to places like Branson and Springfield so this sounded like the perfect excuse to take a road trip to Indiana!
+Not only did we spend an entire day at the museum, but the kids were also asking to go back the next day.

 Here are 6 reasons you need to add the Children’s Museum of Indianapolis to your bucket list.

 1. It is the Biggest Children’s Museum in the WORLD.

 I was under the impression that the Children’s Museum of Indianapolis was the largest children’s museum in North America, but after doing more research I quickly realized it has the designation of the largest in the world.
 As we were driving in and spotted the most over-the-top entrances we’ve ever seen, I said to my husband, “I still can’t believe we never heard of this place until this year!”

 The massive building is 472,900 square feet and sits on 29 acres with five floors of entertainment.
 It is not only the biggest but in my opinion, one of the top children’s museums to visit.